promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 Creating production models takes much effort from several people and significant IT resources.
 Data science is also a wasteful process because you can never know 1) whether what you want to do is possible or 2) whether the result will be accepted/trusted by the stakeholder.

-The primary contributor to data-science's difficulty and wastefulness is often machine learning takes the wrong modeling approach.
+The primary contributor to data science's difficulty and wastefulness is: often machine learning structures lend themselves to inefficient modeling approaches.
-Machine learning models questions which places unreasonable demands at the practitioner.
+Machine learning models specific questions, which places unreasonable demands on the practitioner.
 These demands are namely, the model, well-behaved, complete data, and the underlying question is well-formed.
-Alternatively, humanistic systems model data, which allows the user flexibility in both the state of the data and the state &mdash; or existence &mdash; of the question.
+Alternatively, humanistic systems model data, which allows the user flexibility in both the state of the data and the statement &mdash; or existence &mdash; of the question.
 The result is the elimination of the vast majority of backtracking and iteration.